speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

 #### Con

 - This library only handles animation mapping timestamps, another library will be required to generate an actual animation
 - Library only handles lip-syncing.
 Animated facial expressions are not included.

-*More to be added WIP*
+#### **Aside: Gentle**
+*This library offers a similar but limited functionality to Rhubarb.
+That being said:*
+ - *it doesn't have built in lip sync mapping.*
+ - *doesn't read or write as many file types.*
+*It's still worth mentioning however in case we need a library for speech-to-text timestamps*

 ### 3. Artificial Intelligence Approach